 Azure Management Group

 The Azure management group is one more good step towards azure resource governance.
 It creates a hierarchical structure based on business division, geographic location, or function which gives more control in applying policy and compliance.
 It is very helpful in multiple subscriptions environment.
 It is very similar to the organizational unit (OU) in Microsoft Active Directory.
-We create OU structure to apply group policy based on the department or based on any other required structure.
+We create an OU structure to apply group policy based on the department or based on any other required structure.
 Azure management group gives us the same experience for the Azure subscription to apply policy and compliance.
-Applied group policy for the OU gets reflected on Active Directory’s objects such as user and computer account where applied policy for the management group get reflected on the resources of the subscription under that management group.
+The applied group policy for the OU gets reflected on Active Directory’s objects such as user and computer account whereas the applied policy for the management group gets reflected on the resources of the subscription under that management group.

-Another use case of management group is to assign role-based access control (RBAC).
+Another use case of management groups is to assign role-based access control (RBAC).
 The subscription will inherit the user access according to the management group.
 Here, we are going to have a quick look at how to create a management group and assign subscriptions to it.
 We will create two management group Production Environment and Dev&Test for this demonstration.
-Root level management will be created automatically once we create the first management group in the directory.
+Root-level management will be created automatically once we create the first management group in the directory.

 Creating Management Groups

 - Click All Services and search for Management groups, and click on it.
 In the new window click on Add management group.

 2. Select Create new and specify the following parameters and click on Save.

 Repeat the above step to create a Dev&Test management group.

 3. After that, we need to move the subscription to the desired management group.
 Here, I am moving the Microsoft Azure Sponsorship subscription to the Production Environment management group.
 Click on Move as highlighted.

 4. Select Production Environment from the drop-down list and click on Save.